Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Quick review of intersection cohomology and decomposition theorem

-\begin{oss} Here the shift is made so that for a nonsingular variety the intersection cohomology groups coincide with ordinary cohomology groups. \end{oss} \begin{oss} Just as ordinary cohomology, intersection cohomology groups carry a mixed Hodge structure.
-We define an analogue of E-polynomial for a singular algebraic variety $X$, which we call \ita{intersection E-polynomial}, as
+\begin{oss} Here the shift is made so that for a nonsingular variety intersection cohomology groups coincide with ordinary cohomology groups. \end{oss} \begin{oss} Just as ordinary cohomology, intersection cohomology groups carry a mixed Hodge structure (see \cite{Sa}).
+As a result it is possible to define an analogue of $E-$polynomial for intersection cohomology, called \ita{intersection $E-$polynomial}: